 Fees Under Pershing Square Capital Management

-Pershing Square Capital bases its management fees that it takes from its funds based on a percentage of AUM.
+Pershing Square Capital bases its management fees that it takes from its funds based on a percentage of assets under management.
 Generally, the percentage is 1.5% annually for the core funds.
 On top of that, the firm collects a performance-based fee, which generally starts at 20% of the increase in net asset value (after the management fee and other losses have been deducted).
-The PSVI funds carry an annual management fee of 0.25% of AUM plus a performance-based fee.
 The firm may negotiate any fees at its discretion and fees may vary by product or service.

 What to Watch Out For

-In its most recent SEC filings, Pershing Square Capital reported that it had two disclosures within the past 10 years.
+In its most recent SEC filings, Pershing Square Capital reported that it has two disclosures.
 The most recent one (resolved in January 2017) involved an employee’s $500 personal contribution to a political campaign that was in violation of SEC rules.
-The contribution was returned and the firm, without admitting to the allegations, consented to a cease and desist order and paid a $75,000 civil penalty.
+The contribution was returned and the firm, without admitting to the allegations, consented to a cease and desist order and a censure, and paid a $75,000 civil penalty.

 The other disclosure goes back to 2010 when the firm bought a 13.9% stake in a Brazilian shopping mall development company and did not immediately notify the parent company that was preparing for an IPO, which is required by the Brazilian SEC.
 Pershing Square Capital sent a formal letter a little more than a month after its purchase.
 Without admitting to a violation, which the Brazilian SEC never determined, the firm agreed to pay a $49,000 fine.